viewzavr/vr-app-template/README.md

 # vr-app
-a template for creating new viewzavr apps
+A template for creating new viewzavr apps.

+# instruction

+Clone this repo, and add your code to `app.js` file.

+# license

+This template is available with MIT license.
+Your app license is up to you.

+# copyright

+2020 Pavel Vasev